theodi/git-data-viewer/README.md

 An experiment in displaying Open Data stored in Github in a nice way for non-developers.

-Relies on a variant of Andrew Berkeley's [calcJSON](https://github.com/spatchcock/calcJSON) format to load metadata from repository.
+Relies on a loading metadata from a [DataPackage](http://www.dataprotocols.org/en/latest/data-packages.html) file contained in the repository.

 For more details, see the [sample repository](https://github.com/theodi/github-viewer-test-data).

 Requirements
 ------------

-This uses Ruby 2 and Rails 4 beta 1.
+This uses Ruby 2 and Rails 4 rc 1.
 Caveat Emptor.

 License
 -------